s7web/shopByLook/readme.txt

 = 1.0 BETA =
 * Possibility to group Woocommerce products all on one page and sell them together
-* Support for 3 products per shop by look page
 * Shop by look styled for default Wordpress themes

 == Upgrade Notice ==